Victorian Desalination Plant: Cost

 The capital cost for the project was initially estimated to be $2.9 billion in the initial feasibility study; this was later revised to $3.1 billion and then to $3.5 billion.
 After the winning bidder was announced it was revised to $4 billion.

 Operating costs are to be charged by a private firm over a 25–30-year period and are estimated to be around $1.5 billion.
 This cost includes labour, replacement of membranes, chemicals costs and energy, and it was initially estimated at $132 million per annum.
 Unlike previous water infrastructure works in Melbourne, the plant will be built and operated as a public-private partnership.

 A 2008 report by the Water Services Association of Australia, modelling several national water-supply scenarios for 2030.
 It determined that sourcing water supply by seawater desalination was the most energy-intensive.
 The report predicted that if desalination was the primary source of supplying around 300 L per person per day, energy use would rise by 400% above today's levels.

 On 12 December 2009 The Age newspaper published details of considerable areas of land made cheaply available to the plant's developers without the value of that land being included in the project's official costs.

 The average water bill for residents living in Melbourne was estimated to rise by more than 60 per cent over the following five years, while the Essential Services Commission estimated it might rise up to 96 per cent.

 Then Water Minister Tim Holding, stated that; "Melbourne residents need to help pay for major water infrastructure projects, such as the desalination plant and the Sugarloaf (North South) pipeline."

 By comparison, the Kwinana Desalination Plant in Perth, Western Australia, was completed in 2006 with approximately 30–50 per cent of the output of the Wonthaggi plant.
 It cost $387 million to build and did not include an 85 km pipeline and windfarm.

 Energy consumption

 The plant is estimated to require 90 MW of electricity to power the plant and transfer pipeline when operating at 150GL capacity.

-The owners state it is 100% offset by renewable energy, however they also state it would be "impractical" to directly supply the plant with renewable energy sources such and wind and solar, intead purchasing "renewable energy credits" (also known as Carbon Credits) to offset the coal powered energy the plant in fact uses.
+The owners state it is 100% offset by renewable energy, however they also state it would be "impractical" to directly supply the plant with renewable energy sources such and wind and solar, instead purchasing "renewable energy credits" (also known as Carbon Credits) to offset the coal powered energy the plant in fact uses.